cdl-geneseo/geneseo-dictionary/L/LMAO.md

 # LMAO

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : LMAO

 Created by  Emily McIntosh, last modified on Dec 07, 2020

 LMAOv.
 Stands for “laugh my ass off.”
 It’s typically used in response to a funny message or comment that someone says.
 Source: Dictionary of Geneseo English, Fall 2020, McIntoshAs of 2020, 100% of students surveyed know the word.
 Of those surveyed, 0% believed it originated locally.
 While 93.8% believed it originated elsewhere.(McIntosh, G-M, 2020)